OAGi/Score/docs/user_guide/index.rst

       Content Component value.
 This is typically a free form text.
       *Content Component Definition* is optional.

-7. Click the “Update” button at the top right to save changes.
+7. Click the "Update" button at the top right to save changes.

 8. The end user may want to perform these other actions on the DT: